 The 4 bedroom/3 full bathroom house with full guest suite was originally designed for the Lawless family.
 Ben Lawless, an artist at the Smithsonian, hired Neer who was a close friend of Charles Wagner, a modernist architect who did many homes in Moyaone Reserve.
 Neer’s original design was for a smaller split level with three bedrooms and one bath.
 His addition, with larger public spaces, including the 45-foot living room with the window walls and many glass sliding doors to the decks, was built in 1965.
 It also has a separate four-car garage.

 The Moyaone Reserve is a community of 180 homes situated along the Potomac River contiguous to Piscataway National Park, home of the National Colonial Farm, and to The Hard Bargain Farm, an environmental education center.
-The homes in Read More >
+The homes in Moyaone Reserve were first Read More >

 The two-dimensional modernist designs by Roberto Burle Marx are stunning pieces of art in and of themselves let alone the how the landscape designs come to fruition in the physical world.
 Three years ago, The Jewish Museum in New York held an extensive exhibit on Marx, who passed away in 1994.
 (I took these images at the Jewish Museum show in 2016.)